krzsam/scala-spark-mandelbrot/README.md

 ```

 Application parameters:
-* -h : specifies HDFS URI
+* *-h* : specifies HDFS URI
-* -c : specifies step, for input file generation the value should be *generate*
+* *-c* : specifies step, for input file generation the value should be *generate*
-* -f : specifies HDFS location for the input data - please bear in mind that input data file will be in fact a directory as the file will be partitioned
+* *-f* : specifies HDFS location for the input data - please bear in mind that input data file will be in fact a directory as the file will be partitioned
        by Spark and will be physically represented as a directory with files containing partitioned data.
        Currently the application writes the input file data in Parquet format, but this can be changed to any other supported format.
-* -tl : specifies top-left corner in input data coordinates.
+* *-tl* : specifies top-left corner in input data coordinates.
 Provided as comma separated pair of decimal numbers.
-* -br :  specifies bottom-right corner in input data coordinates.
+* *-br* :  specifies bottom-right corner in input data coordinates.
 Provided as comma separated pair of decimal numbers.
-* -sx : specifies X image size
+* *-sx* : specifies horizontal image size
-* -sy : specifies Y image size
+* *-sy* : specifies vertical image size
-* -i : number of iterations each data point will be iterated through
+* *-i* : number of iterations each data point will be iterated through

-#### Image data Calculation
+#### Iteration process and creation of the image

 Once the input data file is created on HDFS, the generation process reads it line by line and iterates each data point defined by each input line
 using the Mandelbrot Set formula using batch file *run-spark-k8s-mand-calculate.sh*.
 The actual calculation